Comprehensive Review Real Customer Analysis

 The upper is traditionally made of leather.
 In the past, this was consistently a robust full-grain leather, but nowadays, you'll find a mix of full-grain and synthetic leathers across different models.
 The classic three stripes and the heel tab are almost always a synthetic material.
 This leather is the main reason for the shoe's famous stiffness.
 It's not a soft, sock-like upper; it's a structured, protective shell for your foot, which harks back to its origins as basketball footwear.

-Moving down, the midsole is a straightforward affair.
-You're getting a durable cup-sole design where the upper is cemented and stitched to the sole unit.
-Inside, there's a foam midsole, often a quality PU foam or, in some variations, a die-cut EVA insert for a bit of lightweight cushioning.
-Here’s the thing: don’t expect a bouncy, high-energy return feel.
-The goal here is ground feel and stability, not plushness.
-It’s a firm ride that molds to your foot over time rather than coddling it from day one.
+The midsole is straightforward.
+You get a durable cup-sole where the upper is cemented and stitched to the sole unit.
+Inside is foam, often PU or (in some variations) a die-cut EVA insert for lighter cushioning.
+Don’t expect a bouncy, high-energy return ride.
+The goal is ground feel and stability, not plushness.
+It’s firm at first and molds to your foot over time.

 The outsole is pure, classic rubber with a herringbone tread pattern.
 It's a design that has worked for decades, providing reliable grip for everyday urban environments.
 It's tough, it's durable, and it wears down slowly.
 No complaints there.